qewzdl/constructor-script-project/README.md

 ## Security headers

-The backend sends restrictive defaults to prevent clickjacking.
-To embed the site in an iframe (for example inside an admin preview), set `CSP_FRAME_ANCESTORS` with a comma-separated list of allowed origins (e.g. `CSP_FRAME_ANCESTORS='self,http://localhost:8081'`).
+The backend allows same-origin framing by default and still sends restrictive defaults to prevent clickjacking from other origins.
+To embed the site in an iframe from additional hosts (for example inside an admin preview), set `CSP_FRAME_ANCESTORS` with a comma-separated list of allowed origins (e.g. `CSP_FRAME_ANCESTORS='self,http://localhost:8081'`).
 The middleware will mirror the same policy in the `Content-Security-Policy` header and adjust `X-Frame-Options` automatically.

 ## Automatic subtitle generation